-• A default interspecies uncertainty factor (UF_A) of 10 was applied to account for the potential pharmacokinetic and pharmacodynamic differences between dogs and humans.
-Although toxicokinetic data are available in some animals, a description of toxicokinetics in either dogs or humans are limited or not available.
-In the absence of data to quantify specific interspecies differences, a factor of 10 was applied.
+- A default interspecies uncertainty factor (UF_A) of 10 was applied to account for the potential pharmacokinetic and pharmacodynamic differences between dogs and humans.
+Although toxicokinetic data are available in some animals, a description of toxicokinetics in either dogs or humans is limited or not available.
+In the absence of data to quantify specific interspecies differences, a factor of 10 was applied. - A LOAEL to NOAEL uncertainty factor (UF_L) of 3 was applied to account for the extrapolation from a LOAEL to a NOAEL.
+The 1.5 mg/kg-day dose level was selected as the LOAEL based on histopathological changes in the liver, consisting of increased incidence of pigmentation in both males and females; minimal chronic inflammation in males; and increased relative liver weights in males and absolute and relative liver weight in females.
+These effects were accompanied by small changes (less than twofold) in serum enzymes (ALT in males and ALP in males and females), indicating an effect of minimal toxicological significance.
+Therefore, a factor 3 was applied to account for the use of a LOAEL that is characterized by effects that can be considered mild. - A UF of 1 was applied to extrapolate from a subchronic to a chronic (UF_S) exposure duration because the RfD was derived from a study using a chronic exposure protocol. - A UF of 1 was applied to account for database deficiencies (UF_D).

-A LOAEL to NOAEL uncertainty factor (UF_L) of 3 was applied to account for the lack of an established NOAEL.
-The 1.5 mg/kg-day dose level was selected as the LOAEL based on the observation of multiple effects including the dose-related appearance of pigment, chronic inflammation, and cytoplasmic vacuolation in the livers of many or all of the treated animals, increased absolute liver weight (statistically significant in females), and statistically significantly increased relative liver weight.
-These effects were accompanied by increased serum enzymes, alanine transaminase (ALT) in males, and ALP in males and females, as well as a decrease in overall body weight.
-The progression of lesions observed with increasing dose and the morbidity (judged to be due to liver failure) of one male and one female dog in the 6.5 mg/kg-day dose group suggests that the effects observed at the 1.5 mg/kg-day dose level are relevant, treatment-related effects.
-Of the histopathological effects noted in the dogs at 1.5 mg/kg-day, only pigmentation was observed in all animals (both male and female) while chronic inflammation was observed in all males.
-Two of the four females dosed with 1.5 mg/kg-day tPCP exhibited chronic inflammation, and one out of four males and three out of four females exhibited cytoplasmic vacuolation.
-These effects were categorized as occurring with minimal to mild severity.
-Although changes in liver weight exceeded 10%, overall body weight changes compared with controls were only 4% for males and 9% for females.
-Additionally, the serum activity of ALT was elevated only 1.3-fold over controls in the males (females were not affected) treated with 1.5 mg/kg-day and ALP activity was elevated approximately twofold over controls in the 1.5 mg/kg-day male and female dogs.
-A factor 3 was applied to account for the use of a LOAEL that is characterized by effects that can be considered mild at the POD.

-• A UF of 1 was applied to extrapolate from a subchronic to a chronic (UF_S) exposure duration because the RfD was derived from a study using a chronic exposure protocol.

-• A UF of 1 was applied to account for database deficiencies (UF_D).
 The database for PCP contains human studies; chronic studies in rats, mice, and dogs; subchronic studies in various animal species; neurological, reproductive, endocrine, and developmental and reproductive toxicity studies; and a two-generation reproductive toxicity study.